 How To Spot A Fake Pax Vaporizer

-When it comes to vaporizers, there are plenty of counterfeits going around and the Pax Vaporizer by Pax Labs (previously known as Ploom) is no exception.
-In fact, it’s likely one of the more commonly counterfeited vapes due to its high level of popularity.
-But when it comes to knockoffs, you don’t want to get shafted with an inferior product that’s not covered by a warranty, which is why we’ve put together this article on how to spot a fake Pax.
+In the world of dry herb vaporizers there are numerous counterfeits circulating and the Pax Vaporizer by Pax Labs (previously known as Ploom) is no exception.
+In fact, the Pax is probably the most counterfeited dry herb vape on the scene due to its popularity.
+Knockoffs are universally inferior products and you don’t want to get shafted by a fake that’s not covered by warranty, which is why we’ve shared this article on how to spot a fake Pax.

-For those involved in counterfeiting operations looking to take advantage of Pax’s good name, be warned: Pax Labs isn’t the only one after you as U.S. law enforcement is also on the hunt.
+For anyone involved in counterfeiting operations expecting to cash in on Pax’s good name, be warned: Pax Labs isn’t the only one after you as U.S. law enforcement is also on the hunt.
 Proof of which can be seen in the 2014 raid conducted by the U.S. Department of Homeland Security on an alleged trafficker of fake Pax vapes.

-Below are some of the ways you can determine whether a Pax you encounter is the real deal or just another one of the fakes looking to cash in on its name.
+Listed below are some of the ways you can determine whether a Pax is the real deal or a fake trying to cash in on the company’s brand.

-The Pax has a little star-shaped LED display on the front of it.
-With the real version of the vape, the screen isn’t completely transparent – it has somewhat of a hazy appearance.
-On the fakes, this LED display is clear.
-It’s a subtle difference, but just one of many variables to check.
+The Pax has a small illuminated “X” or star-shaped LED on the front.
+With the real version the lens of this LED isn’t completely transparent, having a somewhat of a hazy appearance.
+On the fakes it is clear.
+A very subtle difference but one of many variables to check.

-The exterior, or “shell” if you will, is constructed from anodized aluminum and on the real ones, it has somewhat of a sandpaper-esque feel to it, which is to say that it’s not completely smooth.
+The exterior, or shell, is constructed from anodized aluminum and on the real ones it has somewhat of a sandpapery feel, which is to say it’s not completely smooth.
 On the fakes, the shell tends to be much smoother.

-On the back of the unit, there’s a screw that will help you differentiate between a real and a fake.
-On the real ones, the screw looks a little more solid than it does on the fakes.
-It can be found between the logo on the back and the “Designed in San Francisco” text.
+On the back of the unit, there’s an embedded screw that will help you differentiate between a real and a fake.
+On the real ones, the screw is a solid little hex screw.
+On the fakes, it’s not a perfect hex and has a slightly deeper and slightly less machined look to it.
+This screw is found between the logo and the “Designed in San Francisco” text on the back.

 The text itself, on the back, is also different.
-On the fakes, the part that says “PAX by Ploom” is a bit more clean – not as rounded, and the “X” part of the “PAX” has more space in the middle.
-The “Designed in San Francisco” and “Assembled in China” text below it has a softer appearance on the real ones.
-On the fake ones, it looks like a rigid and uptight style of font.
+On the fakes, the “PAX by Ploom” is a bit more crisp – not as rounded, and the “X” part of the word PAX has more space in the middle.
+The “Designed in San Francisco” and “Assembled in China” text has a softer appearance on the real ones.
+On the fakes it looks like a rigid and uptight style of font.

-As these differences can prove to be subtle to the untrained eye, those of us here at VapeGuide.co strongly suggest that you buy only from authorized retailers like this store.
+As these differences can prove to be subtle to the untrained eye, those of us here at VapeGuide.com strongly suggest that you buy only from authorized retailers like this store.
 Otherwise, you run the risk of accidentally buying a fake.
-And Pax Labs does not reimburse or refund purchases of counterfeits so if you buy one, don’t expect to get any money back!
-That said, make sure you buy the real deal as the manufacturer does it cover it under its warranty.
+Pax Labs does not reimburse or refund purchases of counterfeits so if you buy one don’t expect to get any money back!
+Make sure you buy the real deal as the manufacturer does not cover fakes under warranty.

 If you want to know more about the Pax, we suggest you take a look at our Pax Vaporizer review.